Syncano/-syncano-gcm-example/README.md

 Api keys used in this example
 -----------------------------
 - Syncano Account API key - It is an administrator key, that can make any changes in his syncano instances.
-- Syncano App API key - It's configured api key, it is hardcoded to the app and allowed to do specific things.
 - GCM Server API key - Key that is necessary to communicate with GCM servers, used by Syncano, not an app.
 - Registration id / token - It's an id given by GCM to specific app on specific device.
 Using this ids you can send messages to chosen devices.